Currently if you want your Amahi HDA to maintain accurate time you need to configure NTP manually.

 I have webmin to fix this, and will add the HDA ip into the DHCP server as a NTP source for the network.

 If NTP configuration is not seen as a feature for Amahi, the ExpressCD probably needs to default to using NTP over the internet, and not as it currently seems default to No.

-#4 Updated by rgmhtt over 10 years ago
+#4 Updated by rgmhtt almost 11 years ago

 The NTP setup from the install is NOT adequate.
 That only gets the system as an NTP client, not an NTP server for the local net.

 If you want to serve NTP to the network (not have all your systems going out to get the time) then you need to configure Amahi as an NTP server.
 Now the NET command